angelaprilb1/hello-world/README.md

 # hello-world
-Something to help me learn this stuff
+Something to help me learn this stuff so I can grow

 My goal this year was to pass AZ 104 and goal was met.